Kilt, Black Watch tartan

 The kilts

-In this gallery there are three different kilts in Black Watch tartan.
+In this gallery, there are three different kilts in Black Watch tartan.

 Kilt 1.
 O'Neil of Dublin kilt

 The fabric is 10 oz. wool, meaning it is a lightweight kilt.
 It is ready-made and the length is 23".
-Something special is that it is not lined, which you can see on picture #3.
+Something special is that it is not lined, which you can see in picture #3.
 Probably it is not needed, due to the lightweight tartan.
 The sewing quality is excellent, however.
 And so is the fabric.
 O'Neil has an assortment of men's kilts in four tartans, Black Watch being one of them.

 The pictures

-The gallery contains 12 pictures
+The gallery contains 12 pictures of the O'Neil of Dublin kilt.

 2. Heritage of Scotland kilt